-As I have written before, in Amsterdam you can easily find museums for anything you could possibly imagine.
-Recently I bumped into something interesting – Amsterdam Cheese Museum.
-It is located in the charming Jordaan neighborhood, a step away from the Anne Frank House and one of the top free things to do in Amsterdam.
+As I have written before, in Amsterdam you can easily find museums for anything you could imagine.
+Recently I bumped into something interesting – the Amsterdam Cheese Museum.
+It is located in the charming Jordaan neighbourhood, a step away from the Anne Frank House.

 On the first floor, you can find many types of traditional Dutch cheese like Gouda and Edam.
-The good news is that the visitors can taste them all.
-The variety is great – from young to very old cheese, smoked, spicy or cheese with herbs, mushrooms, and even ham.
-The most attractive is the colored cheese:
+The good news is that the visitors can try them all.
+The variety is great – from young to very old cheese, smoked, spicy or cheese with herbs, mushrooms and even ham.
+The most attractive is the coloured cheese:

 Green with green pesto, blue with lavender and even pink (red) with red pesto.

-If you happen to like some type of cheese in the Amsterdam cheese museum, you can buy it.
-Also, there are gift sets that include several different types of cheese, wooden boards, cheese knives, slicer and so on.
+If you happen to like some type of cheese you can buy it.
+Also, there are gift sets that include several different types of cheese, wooden boards, cheese knives, slicers and so on.

 There is also a variety of boards and cheese knives.
 Speaking of knives, for example, there can be seen the most expensive cheese slicer, which is decorated with diamonds.

-If you are a big cheese fan and you really want to get into it or you are just an adventurous person, you can dress like a Dutch farmer and take some pictures.
+If you are a big cheese fan and you want to get into it or you are just adventurous, you can dress like a Dutch farmer and take some pictures.
 Grab a cheese wheel and say “Cheese”.
 How fun is that!

-Even if you’re not a big cheese fan I still recommend you to visit the Amsterdam cheese museum and learn some history and facts.
-If you’re into it, be adventurous and you may find a new favorite flavor.
-My personal favorites are the smoked cheese and the cheese with cumin.
+Even if you’re not a big cheese fan I still recommend you to visit the museum and learn some history and facts.
+If you’re into it, be adventurous and you may find a new favourite flavour.
+My personal favourites are the smoked cheese and the cheese with cumin.
 As a bonus, you can try different types of mustard and jams.
-The fig jam is absolutely marvelous!
+The fig jam is marvellous!

-There is no admission fee for the Amsterdam cheese museum and the address is Prinsengracht 112.
+There is no admission fee and the address is Prinsengracht 112.

 Are you a cheese lover?
-Which is your favorite?
+Which is your favourite?